 - BC5.
 The social standards, taken together, are designed to address these four categories of stakeholders.
-The standards include respective overarching disclosure requirements and application requirements related to ESRS 2 Disclosure Requirements SBM-2 and SBM-3 covering interests and views of stakeholders and material impacts, risks and opportunities and their interaction with strategy and business model(s) for each stakeholder group (ESRS S1, S2, S3 and S4)that reflects the general due diligence process defined in international guidelines and recommendations, but they do not include disclosure requirements on policies, action plans and resources nor metrics and targets at this stage.
-The disclosure requirements related to ESRS 2 together with the remaining topical standards' disclosure requirements on impact, risk and opportunity management and targets on consumers and end-users embed human rights due diligence. - BC6.
+The standards include respective overarching disclosure requirements and application requirements related to ESRS 2 Disclosure Requirements SBM-2 and SBM-3 Interests and views of stakeholders and Material impacts, risks and opportunities and their interaction with strategy and business model(s) for each stakeholder group (ESRS S1, S2, S3 and S4), but they do not include disclosure requirements on policies, action plans and resource nor metrics and targets at this stage.
+The disclosure requirements related to ESRS 2 together with the remaining topical standards' disclosure requirements on metrics and targets on affected communities embed human rights due diligence. - BC6.
 In preparing the [draft] ESRS S2-S4 and assessing potential metrics and targets within the context of the value chain, the conclusion of the analysis performed is that it is the specific facts and circumstances of the undertaking's value chain that play a significant role and will help determine appropriate and meaningful metrics and targets.
-Therefore, the diversity of value chains to be considered within the scope of drafting sector agnostic standards for the first set supports the decision to further develop performance indicators as part of the future sets of standards where both extensions to the sector-agnostic standards and sector-specific standards will be drafted.
+Therefore, the diversity of value chains to be considered within the scope of drafting sector agnostic standards for the first set supports the decision to further develop metrics as part of the future set of standards where both extensions to the sector-agnostic standards and sector-specific standards will be drafted.
 The same approach is to be applied to the other affected stakeholder groups such as affected communities and consumers and end-users where a similar rationale has been applied. - BC7.
 The structure of the standards (social topic; sub-topics; sub-sub-topics) is set out below, with the disclosure requirements published in this first set highlighted in yellow and proposal for the second set in purple.